-The Computer Programming Technology curricula are designed as a two-year program of study to prepare the student for entry-level employment in Computer Programming or Network Support.
+The Computer Programming Technology curricula are designed as a two-year program of study to prepare the student for entry-level employment in Computer Programming.

-The Computer Programming option offers training in application development on microcomputers and mid-range computers.
-Emphasis is placed on mid-range computers.
+The Computer Programming option offers training in the development of business application software.
 An associate of applied science degree is earned upon successful completion of the computer programming curriculum.
 Successful completion of the first year entitles a student to receive a certificate of completion in Computer Operations.